Ruins of a small 13th century Carmelite church and monastery in Siah brook, on the west side of the Carmel.

-The photo below shows a chapel built in the 17th C, when the Carmelite monks returned after approximate 400 years.
+The photo below shows a chapel built in the 17th century, when the Carmelite monks returned after approximate 400 years.

-The photo below shows the eastern door of the 17th C chapel.
+The photo below shows the eastern door of the 17th century chapel.

 A view of other sections of the structures on the western side.
 The steep slope seen below was actually a staircase.
 It allowed the monks to climb up or down from the church level to the bottom of the creek.

-The site started in the 12th C from a number of Crusaders who went to seclusion in the caves.
+The site started in the 12th century from a number of Crusaders who went to seclusion in the caves.
 There are several caves in the area near the church and the spring.